ocean-eddy-cpt/gcm-filters/docs/theory.rst

 1. Set ``filter_scale`` equal to the maximum of :math:`L(x,y)` over the domain.
 (Call this value :math:`L_{max}`).
 2. Set :math:`\kappa` equal to :math:`L(x,y)^2/L_{max}^2`.

-:doc:`tutorial_filter_types` has examples of filtering with spatially-varying filter scale.
+The :doc:`tutorial_filter_types` has examples of filtering with spatially-varying filter scale.

 Anisotropic Filtering
 ---------------------